Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Ground state encoding of the maximum independent set problem

 \subsection{Statistical analysis of the bounds on the detuning}

 As shown above, the final detuning has to be arbitrarily high if one wants to encode the MIS solution of any graph in the Rydberg Hamiltonian.
 However, this is not the case in general, as most graphs obey well-defined conditions on $\Df$.
-Based on an extensive analysis of $10\,000$ graphs, see Fig.~\ref{fig:bounds_analysis}, we find that more than 99.9\% of all graphs satisfy the following bounds:
+From an extensive analysis of $10\,000$ graphs\textemdash see Fig.~\ref{fig:bounds_analysis}\textemdash we find that more than 99.9\% of all graphs satisfy the following bounds:

-Interestingly, this interval is very close to the best range of parameters found by a variational optimization, see \cite[Fig.~6.1]{Wurtz2023}, with $\DLB = 28.91$ and $\DUB = 43.36$\,MHz for QuEra's Aquila device and $a = 5$\,\textmu m.
-Note that a statistical analysis is also performed in \cite[Sec.~S2]{Ebadi2022}, where it is stated that about 99\% of the MIS problems can be encoded in the ground state of a Rydberg Hamiltonian for well-chosen fixed experimental parameters.
-We strongly recommend to consider the interval in Eq.~(\ref{eq:mis_detuning_range}) when setting the final detuning of any adiabatic protocol for the MIS problem.
-A value which lies far outside this interval will likely lead to poor numerical or experimental results simply because the ground state of the Hamiltonian does not correspond to the MIS solution.
+Interestingly, this interval is very close to the best range of parameters found by a variational optimization (see Fig.~6.1 in Ref.~\cite{Wurtz2023}) with $\DLB = 28.91$\,MHz and $\DUB = 43.36$\,MHz for QuEra's Aquila device and $a = 5$\,\textmu m.
+Note that a statistical analysis is also performed in Ref.~\cite{Ebadi2022} (see Sec.~S2 therein), where it is stated that about 99\% of the MIS problems can be encoded in the ground state of a Rydberg Hamiltonian for well-chosen fixed parameters of the quantum hardware.
+We strongly recommend considering the interval in Eq.~(\ref{eq:mis_detuning_range}) when one is setting the final detuning of any adiabatic protocol for the MIS problem.
+A value that lies far outside this interval will likely lead to poor results simply because the ground state of the Hamiltonian does not correspond to the MIS solution.

-\section{Graph-dependent counterdiabatic driving}
+\section{\MakeUppercase{Graph-dependent counterdiabatic driving}}

 For convenience, we set $\hbar = 1$ and $\phi(t) = 0$ in what follows, but all results can be extended to the general scenario.
-In this case, the Rydberg Hamiltonian reads:
+In this case, the Rydberg Hamiltonian reads